Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 The *[Count Trips at Stops](#CountTripsAtStops)* tool counts the number of transit trips that visit the stops in your transit system during a time window.
 The output is a feature class of your GTFS stops with fields indicating the number of transit trips that visit those stops.

+The *[Count High Frequency Routes at Stops](#CountHighFrequencyRoutesAtStops)* tool counts the number of routes at each stop that meet a desired headway threshold.
+The output is a feature class of your GTFS stops with field indicating trip and headway statistics along with a count of the number of routes at the stop that has headways of a desired threshold or shorter.
 Detailed instructions for each of these tools is given later in this document.

 ##Software requirements
 * ArcGIS 10.0 or higher with a Desktop Basic (ArcView) license, or ArcGIS Pro 1.2 or higher.
 * Network Analyst extension.
 (You can run the *Count Trips at Stops* tool even if you do not have Network Analyst.)
 * You need the Desktop Advanced (ArcInfo) license in order to run the *Count Trips in Polygon Buffers around Stops* tool.
+* You need either Pandas installed in your ArcGIS Python install or ArcGIS 10.4 and above to use the *Count High Frequency Routes At Stops* tool.

 ##Data requirements
 * A valid GTFS dataset.
 If your GTFS dataset has blank values for arrival_time and departure_time in stop_times.txt, you will not be able to run this tool.